brentbynum/SweetLove/README.md

     schema 'DatabaseName' {
         table 'TableName' {
-            ['ColumnName' INTEGER *] //The star indicates that this is the primary index.
+            ['ColumnName' INTEGER *] //The star indicates that this is the primary key.
             ['AnotherColumn' STRING]
         }